magento/architecture/design-documents/message-queue/message-queue-architecture.md

 [Magento Message Queue Overview](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/message-queues/message-queues.html)

-This document is looking into the current Queue Interface, its implementations, important interconnected modules like Queue Consumers & ConsumersRunner process; then finally looking into the different potential candidates for alternative Cloud Queueing technologies that can be used within Magento; which can serve as an alternative choice for the Magento customers in addition to currently supported technologies; the Queue technology should also support modern autonomous architecture for their communication needs for instance Event Sourcing and CQRS mechanism.
+This document is looking into the current Queue Interface, its implementations, important interconnected modules like Queue Consumers & ConsumersRunner process; then finally looking into the different potential candidates for alternative Queueing technologies that can be used within Magento; which can serve as an alternative choice for the Magento customers in addition to currently supported technologies; the Queue technology should also support modern autonomous architecture for their communication needs for instance Event Sourcing and CQRS mechanism.

 ## Message Queue Processing Design